 Pad your retirement savings

-401(k) plans: You can’t actually contribute a lump sum—like a tax refund—to your employer-sponsored 401(k) plan.
-But you can change your pre-tax contributions from your paycheck through your company’s payroll.
+401(k) plans: You can’t actually contribute a lump sum — like a tax refund — to your employer-sponsored 401(k) plan.
+But you can change your pretax contributions from your paycheck through your company’s payroll.
 Divide your refund amount by the number of remaining pay periods left in the year to determine how much your contribution should increase for each paycheck.
 Ideally, you want to boost your contribution enough to get the full employer match, if one is available.
 Remember: You can contribute up to $18,500 for 2018.

 Auto and student loans

 As for student loans, you’ll likely save more on interest in the long term because some rates can go as high as 18%.
 But you’ll free up some money each month, too, once you pay off the loan.
 The median student loan payment is $203.
-If your tax refund doesn’t eliminate you entire student loan balance, it will still help to reduce your payback timeline, given you apply any extra funds to principal.
+If your tax refund doesn’t eliminate your entire student loan balance, it will still help to reduce your payback timeline, given you apply any extra funds to the principal.

 529 plans: Get a jump on your child’s college savings.
 These tax-advantaged savings plans are used to save for future college costs.
 Savings can also be used for tuition at private K-12 schools, up to $10,000, after changes implemented by the most recent tax reform bill.
-These plans are sponsored by states, and in some cases, are tax deductible on state income taxes.
+These plans are sponsored by states and, in some cases, are tax-deductible on state income taxes.
 Contribution limits vary by state.

 A down payment: Beef up the money earmarked for buying a new home.
 If you can put down 20% (or more) toward the purchase of a new home, you can avoid having to pay for mortgage premium insurance every month, freeing that money up for other purposes.

 Car purchase: If you plan to buy a new car, use your tax refund to get there.
-That way, you can avoid an auto loan—and a car payment that can easily run $500 a month.
+That way, you can avoid an auto loan — and a car payment that can easily run $500 a month.